Course Content and Outcome Guide for RUS 201

 - Describing animals and pets

-- Pets and homeless animals in Russia
+- Pets and problems with homeless animals in Russia

-- Animate accusative plural
+- Animate accusative plural for nouns and adjectives.

-- Furniture and rooms in a house
+- Furniture and room vocabulary

 - Housing in Russia

-- Urban versus rural Russia
+- Urban versus rural living in Russia

 - Formation and use of genitive plural